dataunlocker/save-analytics-from-content-blockers/readme.md

 ```

 Check the [test-static/index.html](test-static/index.html) file's code to see how to bind the proxied analytics to your front end.

-Later, you can containerize this repository and route the incoming traffic to `/gtm-proxy` path (for example) through this container in order to avoid analytics blocking.

 ## Configuration